noah978/AltStore-Docs/sources.md

 **subtitle** _\(optional\)_

-This should be a short description of your app that will appear in the browse tab of AltStore.
+This should be a very short description of your app that will appear in the browse tab of AltStore.
 It should give a quick one sentence explanation of your app and why a user wants it.
+The most effective subtitles tend to around 6-10 words long.

 **version**